Bugswriter/tuxi/README.md

 chmod +x $HOME/.local/bin/tuxi
 ```

-If you're on Arch, then Tuxi is available as the `tuxi-git` package in the AUR
+If you're on Arch, then Tuxi is available as the `tuxi-git` package in the AUR.
 ```sh
 yay -S tuxi-git
 ```